-Mid-Market Rent, provided by ng homes, is a scheme to help working households on low and modest incomes to access high quality and affordable homes. ng homes will have 5 one bedroom properties and 16 two-bedroom flats available for mid-market rent.
+Mid-Market Rent, provided by ng homes, is a scheme to help working households on low and modest incomes to access high quality and affordable homes. ng homes have 5 one-bedroom properties and 16 two-bedroom flats available for mid-market rent.

 If you would like more information about mid-market rent, please see our FAQ below.
 You can contact us with your enquries via email or by calling us on 0141 560 6000.

 Mid-market rent is a scheme to help working households on low and modest incomes access high quality affordable rented accommodation.

-Mid-market rent is being provided by ng Property Scotland ltd (ngps) which is a subsidiary of ng homes. ngps have 5 one bedroom flats and 16 two bedroom flats available for mid-market rent from September 2021 at Millarbank street, Springburn, formerly the site of Springburn Halls.
+Mid-market rent is being provided by ng Property Scotland ltd (ngps) which is a subsidiary of ng homes. ngps have 5 one-bedroom flats and 16 two-bedroom flats available for mid-market rent.
+All our mid-market rent properties are currently let.

 Mid-market rent, provided by ngps, mainly aims to help people who may have difficulty accessing social rented housing or buying their own home.
 Your application will be prioritised using the following criteria:

 - You should be employed or have an offer of employment

 - You should have a household income of between £19,000 - £40,000